Ryu (Street Fighter): Origins

 Before the creation of Ryu as the main protagonist of the first Street Fighter game, Capcom designer Takashi Nishiyama had initially envisioned a different character for the role.
 The original concept was for a Caucasian man donning a leather jacket, who even makes an appearance during the opening sequence of the game.
 However, this idea was eventually set aside in favor of creating a character who practiced karate and wore a traditional dougi, leading to the creation of Ryu.
 Still wanting to utilize the concept, after subsequently transitioning to SNK, Nishiyama later implemented the character as Terry Bogard, who debuted as the protagonist of 1991's Fatal Fury: King of Fighters.

 Nishiyama's inspiration for Ryu was Mas Oyama, who was depicted as the protagonist in the kung fu manga and anime series Karate Master by Ikki Kajiwara.
 Nishiyama grew up watching the animated series, which was influenced by Oyama's life.
 Nishiyama was impressed by Oyama's martial arts skills and philosophies, and this inspired him to create the first Street Fighter game.
 Nishiyama wanted the game to have a story similar to a film, anime, or novel.
 Whereas Ryu was based on Oyama, his rival Sagat was also influenced by the protagonist's rivalry with a bald Muay Thai martial artist from the series.
-Ryu's name was based on Nishiyama's name because the on'yomi (Sino-Japanese pronunciation) of the character "Takashi" is "Ryū" (Mandarin: Lóng, 隆).
+Ryu's name was based on Nishiyama's name because the on'yomi (Sino-Japanese pronunciation) of the character "Takashi" is "Ryū" (Mandarin: Lóng, 隆, lit. "dragon").

 In an interview with Game On!, Capcom Research and Development head Noritaka Funamizu said that of the series' characters, Ryu was one of the most popular with American audiences, alongside Zangief and Guile.
-Ryu's Shoryuken was noted to be highly difficult to execute, something which the team wanted to fix.
-Although Ryu and Ken had the same moves, Yoshiki Okamoto said Ryu was the weaker of the two.
-This was because Capcom wanted to add a weak point to their Shoryukens.
-They later decided not to do so, but a mistake resulted in Ryu becoming the weaker character.
+Ryu and Ken were programmatically identical except for Ryu's Shoryuken, which was slightly weaker due to a software mistake.
+(Note: According to an interview with Yoshiki Okamoto, "after a player does a Shoryuken, we were thinking of adding a weak point so their guard would be down....
+We were going back and forth on whether we should include that in the game, and we decided not to do it, but we forgot to take that out of Ryu's code.")
 Ryu and Ken were mainly handled by Shoei, who had clear memories of designing the Hadoken and Shoryuken.
 Shoei Okano recalled they were originally going to be Y.S.-san's (Note: Y.S.-san was one of the four character designers of Street Fighter II and was initially in charge of Ryu and Ken designs, but Shoei Okano ended up taking over in the early stages of development.) characters in the early stages of development.
 He noted Ryu and Ken are the "so-called standard characters in the SFII world, and since they were coming from SFI, we could have the other characters be weirdos."
 As a result, the duo was redesigned to have a stoic feel.